 In May 1999, Andrew bought 1,200 units in Share Trust for \$1,275 including brokerage.
-He gave the units to his brother in August 2008.
+He gave the units to his brother more than 12 months later.
 At that time they were worth \$1,595.

 The gift is a CGT event.
 As Andrew bought the units before 21 September 1999 and he owned them for more than 12 months, he can use the indexation or discount method to calculate his capital gain, whichever method gives him the better result.